 XMLSpy also includes an easy to use, graphical JSON Schema editor for developing, validating, and generating JSON Schemas.
 To get started on JSON or JSON5 development, you can generate a sample JSON instance from any JSON Schema.

-The JSON editor Text View provides syntax coloring, line numbering, source folding, bookmarking, and more, making it easy to navigate and understand your JSON code, and find and edit strings.
+The text-based JSON code editor provides syntax coloring, line numbering, source folding, bookmarking, and more, making it easy to navigate and understand your JSON code, and find and edit strings.
 When you enable intelligent JSON editing on the JSON tab of the XMLSpy Info window, the Elements entry helper window provides a dynamically built list of the elements present in your JSON file.
 You can insert an element from the Elements window by double clicking it, or by dragging it into your document in the editing pane.

-Grid View provides a graphical representation that shows the structure / outline of a JSON document through a set of nested containers, which can be easily expanded and collapsed to get a clear picture of the JSON document's tree-like structure.
+Grid View / Tree View provides a graphical representation that shows the structure / outline of a JSON document through a set of nested containers, which can be easily expanded and collapsed to get a clear picture of the JSON document's tree-like structure.

 It's easy to manipulate your JSON document while analyzing its structure in a graphical manner, using advanced drag-and-drop, intelligent XML editing functions.
 You can switch between text view and tree view at any time.